privacycg/nav-tracking-mitigations/bounce-tracking-explainer.md

 This explainer outlines a proposal for mitigating the privacy impact of bounce trackers.

 Safari, Firefox, and Brave have already shipped various bounce tracking mitigations.
-These are summarized in [navigational tracking mitigations draft report](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations).
+These are summarized in the [navigational tracking mitigations draft report](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations).

 # Goals